yasir-shahzad/SoftI2C/README.md

 ## Contributing
 Contributions to the SoftI2C library are welcome!
-If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue on the GitHub repository.
+If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue on the GitHub repository..

 ## License
 This project is licensed under the MIT License.